“I have set before you life and death, the blessing and the curse.

 Choose life, then, that you and your descendants may live, by loving the Lord, your God, heeding his voice, and holding fast to him” (Deuteronomy 30:15-20).

-Now here are my thoughts on Moses’ address to his people.
 One often hears the words Choose Life as a Pro-Life message.
 That’s important, but we’re invited to choose life again and again, every day.
-This Lent is an acceptable time to choose the life that affirms and nourishes us and to deliver ourselves from the dysfunctional communication and game-playing within our own home that damage the souls of our spouses and our children.
+This Lent is an acceptable time to choose the life that affirms and nourishes us and to deliver ourselves from the dysfunctional communication and game-playing within our own home that damages the souls of our spouses and our children.

 Let’s choose Life this day in the way we speak to and about the folks we meet today.